Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation

 The behavior of mutual information in Fig.~\ref{fig:distribution} appears to be in contrast with the behavior of the mutual information between the class and the complete layer, i.e., with $\mutinf{\{t_j^{(i)}\};Y}$.
-The data processing inequality (cf.~\cite[Th.~2.8.1]{Cover_Information}) dictates that this latter quantity should decrease towards deeper layers; proper training reduces this decrease, as empirically observed in~\cite{Tishby_BlackBox,Saxe_IBTheory}.
-That the mutual information terms $\mutinf{T_j^{(i)};Y}$ increase towards deeper layers suggests that neurons in deeper layers exhibit a higher degree of redundancy.
-We will revisit this statement in Sections~\ref{subsec:layerpruning} and~\ref{sec:discussion}.
+The data processing inequality (cf.~\cite[Th.~2.8.1]{Cover_Information}) dictates that $\mutinf{\{t_j^{(i)}\};Y}$ should decrease towards deeper layers; proper training reduces this decrease, as empirically observed in~\cite{Tishby_BlackBox,Saxe_IBTheory}.
+That the terms $\mutinf{T_j^{(i)};Y}$ increase towards deeper layers suggests that neurons in deeper layers exhibit a higher degree of redundancy.
+We will touch up this in Sections~\ref{subsec:layerpruning:MNIST} and~\ref{sec:discussion}.